 19_Problematic Divorce

-This is the nineteenth #generalhistory notes and branches of off 18_Collapse of the Soviet Union.
+This is the nineteenth #generalhistory note and branches of off 18_Collapse of the Soviet Union.
 Parts run in parallel to 19_Independence and Divergence.

 The Nuclear Issue